boeni-industries/aico/docs/concepts/memory/ams.md

 User Preference Management

 Manages user-specific preference vectors in embedding space for rapid adaptation and personalization.
-Part of AICO's procedural memory system.
+Part of AICO's behavioral learning system.

 Follows AICO's privacy-by-design: all data stored locally and encrypted.
 """